Déjà Vu (Beyoncé song)

-"Déjà Vu" is a song by American singer Beyoncé, featuring vocals by rapper Jay-Z. It was produced by Rodney "Darkchild" Jerkins and Beyoncé for her second solo album, B'Day (2006).
+"Déjà Vu" is a song by American singer Beyoncé featuring American rapper Jay-Z. It was produced by Rodney "Darkchild" Jerkins, 808-Ray, Jon Jon Traxx, and Beyoncé for her second solo album, B'Day (2006).
 "Déjà Vu" is an R&B song, which incorporates elements of 1970s funk and soul music.
 Its music is largely based on live instrumentation, including bass guitar, hi-hat and horns, except the Roland TR-808 drum machine, which is a non-live instrument.
 The song's title and lyrics refer to a woman being constantly reminded of a past lover.

 "Déjà Vu" was released as the album's lead single to US radio stations on June 24, 2006.
 The song received generally mixed critical reviews.
 Many critics noted the similarities of "Déjà Vu" with Beyoncé's own 2003 song "Crazy in Love".
 Critics commended the assertiveness and the sensuality with which Beyoncé sings the lyrics and compared her vocal delivery to that of Tina Turner in the late 1980s.
 "Déjà Vu" and its Freemasons club remix version received three nominations at the 2007 Grammy Awards.
 It was recognized as the Best Song of 2006 at the Music of Black Origin (MOBO) Awards.

 Commercially, "Déjà Vu" peaked at number four on the US Billboard Hot 100 chart.
 It topped the Hot Dance Club Play chart, the Hot Dance Singles Sales chart, and the Hot R&B/Hip-Hop Songs chart.
 The song was certified gold by the Recording Industry Association of America (RIAA).
 "Déjà Vu" peaked at number one on the UK Singles Chart and reached the top ten in over fifteen countries.
 The song's accompanying music video was directed by Sophie Muller.
 About 5,000 fans petitioned online for a re-shoot of the video, complaining about, amongst other factors, the lack of theme, the wardrobe choice, and the allegedly sexual interactions between Beyoncé and Jay-Z.